matt-maguire/www/content/posts/20250220_org-mode-beamer/index.md

 ## A Simple Lesson {#a-simple-lesson}

 Making presentations in \\(\LaTeX\\) is normally done using the `beamer` package.
 It turns out that Org Mode has good support for beamer.
-An example of a simple lesson presentation iorg-mode file might look like this:
+An example of a simple lesson presentation org-mode file might look like this:

 ```org
 #+title: Adding Terms